wajohnson43/rocketbook_automation/README.md

     Save Attachments To <path_to_note_directory>

+5) add PyPDF2 to python3 (pip3 install PyPDF2)

-5) In Linux, change the path variable in sort.py to <path_to_note_directory>
+6) In Linux, change the path variable in sort.py to <path_to_note_directory>

-6) In Linux, move sort.py into the notes directory.
+7) In Linux, move sort.py into the notes directory.
 Then set a cronjob to call it (youre preference on time).